These free Cricut paper flowers templates are the perfect addition to any DIY gift project or decor piece.

 Step 5: Glue and Secure the rolled paper flower

-Fold the circle tab underneath the roll and glue in place.
+Fold the circle tab underneath the roll and glue it in place.

 I like using Tacky Glue for rolled flowers because it is inexpensive and non-toxic.
 However, you do have to hold it in place for a good 10 seconds if not longer.
 The stiffer your cardstock and the more tightly you’ve rolled it, the longer you’ll have to hold it in place.